-In light of FATCA, certain non-U.S. financial institutions ("foreign financial institutions" or "FFIs") are required to register with the U.S. Internal Revenue Service ("IRS") to obtain a Global Intermediary Identification Number ("GIN") and comply with the terms of FATCA, including any applicable intergovernmental agreement ("IGA") and any local laws implementing such agreement or FATCA.
-Based on our current operations and business activities, including our Digital Wallet business, we have registered certain of our subsidiaries, and may be required to register additional subsidiaries, as FFIs and will therefore be required to register with the IRS to obtain a GIIN, and required to comply with the terms of any applicable IGA.
+In light of FATCA, certain non-U.S. financial institutions ("foreign financial institutions" or "FFIs") are required to register with the U.S. Internal Revenue Service ("IRS") to obtain a Global Intermediary Identification Number ("GIIN") and comply with the terms of FATCA, including any applicable intergovernmental agreement ("IGA") and any local laws implementing such agreement or FATCA.
+Based on our current operations and business activities, including our Digital Wallet business, we have registered certain of our subsidiaries, and may be required to register additional subsidiaries, as FFIs and will therefore be required to register with the IRS to obtain a GIN, and required to comply with the terms of any applicable IGA.
 Failure to comply with FATCA (including as the same may be implemented under the terms of any applicable IGA) could subject certain payments of U.S. source fixed, determinable, annual, or periodical income made to us to 30% FATCA withholding tax.
-Further, our FFI subsidiaries would need to perform diligence on their existing and new customers, provided that their account balances reached certain thresholds, including obtaining self-certifications regarding the account holder's citizenship or tax residence in the United States.
-They would then be required to report certain information about their U.S. account holders to either the IRS or their local tax authorities (which will in turn provide such information to the IRS).
+Further, our FFI subsidiaries would need to perform diligence on their existing and new customers, provided that their account balances reached certain information about their U.S. account holders to either the IRS or their local tax authorities (which will in turn provide such information to the IRS).
 This reporting requirement could potentially dissuade customers from doing business with us.